Greg Moore Wins Deadly U.S. 500

 Vasser, the 1996 U.S. 500 winner, said, ``I just led the wrong lap.
 I had to give Greg room.
 After the restart, I had 10 car-lengths, but suddenly they came flying right past me.″

-The Handford Device, a bulky, boxy rear wing intended to add drag to the cars and slow them down, was used for the first time under race conditions.
-It kept speeds under 230 mph, but the new aerodynamics made for NASCAR-like drafting and passing, creating closer racing than usual for the open-wheel cars.
+The Handford Device, a bulky, boxy rear wing intended to add drag to the cars and slow them down, kept race speeds under 230 mph.
+But the new aerodynamics also made drafting and passing easier, creating closer racing than usual for the open-wheel cars.

 Ten drivers were on the lead lap at the end, with Pruett third, followed by Richie Hearn, Michael Andretti, Bobby Rahal, Patrick Carpentier, Paul Tracy and Bryan Herta.